Length orthospectrum of convex bodies on flat tori

 Then, the function

 extends holomorphically from $\{\operatorname{Re}(s)>d\}$ to $\mathbb{C}.$ \end{theo} Note that $-K_2$ is a convex set and thus so is $K_1-K_2$.
 Here we only describe the case where $\beta=0$ and geodesics are pointing outward $K_1$ and inward $K_2$.
-Yet our proof yields an explicit expression for any $\beta$ and for more general orientation conditions on the $\Sigma_i$.
+Yet our proof yields an explicit expression for any $\beta$ and for all possible orientation conditions on the $\Sigma_i$.
 See formula~\eqref{e:residues} and \S\ref{s:convex} for more details.
-For the sake of simplicity, we restricted ourselves to this case here as it has a transparent expression in terms of intrinsic volumes while formulas are more involved in the general case.
 When $K_2$ is reduced to a point, this theorem in particular solves the following geometric inverse problem: recover all $\ell$-intrinsic volumes of $K_1$ for $0\leq\ell\leq d-1$ from the lengths of the geodesics of $\IR^d$ orthogonal to $K_1$ and joining $K_1$ to an element of $2\pi\IZ^d$ (see Figure~\ref{f:lattice}).